 “Only one word is needed – integrity”

-Paul Mills of Clarke’s Africana and Rare Books
+An interview with Paul Mills of Clarke’s Africana and Rare Books (Cape Town)

 Clarke’s Africana & Rare Books was founded in Constantia (Cape Town) in 1958.
 Paul and Janet Mills, the proprietors, specialize in books, prints, maps and ephemera on Africa.
 They issue four catalogues a year on all subjects including African exploration and travel, missionary endeavour, ethnography, Bushmen and rock art, big-game hunting, natural history (botany, ornithology), mining (particularly diamonds and gold), Natal and Zululand, Namibia, art and architecture, literature and politics.
 Part of their business is an online platform where recognized book dealers who have been vetted before are allowed to sell their books in online auctions. (www.AntiquarianAuctions.com).
 As a member of the Antiquarian Booksellers’ Association (ABA) Paul Mills is affiliated to the League, because there is no such association in South Africa.
 His credo: “Only one word is needed – integrity.”